zlatnaspirala/visual-ts-game-engine/readme.md

  #### General networking config: ####

- Config property defined in constructor from ServerConfig class:
+ Config property defined in constructor from ServerConfig class in interest way.
+With two defined flags dev & prod it is easy resolved boring problem with migration localhost - public server :

 ```javascript
     // enum : 'dev' or 'prod'